opencast/opencast/docs/guides/admin/docs/configuration/database.md

     mysql> source mysql5.sql;

-To import the script directly from command line:
+To import the script directly from the command line:

     mysql -u opencast -p opencast < .../docs/scripts/ddl/mysql5.sql

-Instead of using the MySQL/MariaDB Client or command line, you can, of cause, also use every other method for executing SQL code like phpMyAdmin or MySQL-Workbench…
+Instead of using the MySQL/MariaDB Client, you can also use other methods for executing SQL code like phpMyAdmin or MySQL-Workbench.

 ### Step 3: Configure Opencast

 The following settings are made in the `.../etc/custom.properties` file (often `/etc/opencast/custom.properties`).
 Use the editor of your choice to open it, e.g.:

-    vim /etc/opencast/custom.properties
+    vim etc/opencast/custom.properties

 Now change the following configuration keys (uncomment where necessary):